Frequently Asked Questions

 9) How do I receive consideration for selectives required by my declared focus ?

-If you have declared a focus area AND the course is required (not just recommended) by your focus area (e.g., Equine Dentistry for the equine focus area), you can request pre-registration for this course.
-Email Kirk Nuss in Student Services by January 27th.
-Anyone declaring a focus area after Jan 1, 2014 will not receive priority registration for the focus area for spring.
+Focus area priority is no longer granted for selectives in most situations.
+However, if you have declared a focus area prior to the term deadline, AND the course is required (not just recommended) by your focus area (e.g., Equine Dentistry for the equine focus area), AND this is your last opportunity to take the course, you can request pre-registration for this course.
+Email Kirk Nuss in Student Services at least 1 week prior to 3rd year selectives registration for consideration.
 Please review the focus area webpages to see what courses are required—they can be found at http://www.cvm.ncsu.edu/dvm/focus.html.

 10) What is the penalty if I have declared my focus area and I would like to change it to a different focus area?